Terminal-2 icon

 • RequestedAmount: the pre-authorized transaction amount.

-This amount needs to be equal to the TotalAmount in the card acquisition request.
+This amount must be equal to the TotalAmount in the card acquisition request.

 PaymentData.CardAcquisitionReference -white_check_mark- An object referring to the card acquisition: